 - a.
 SUPPORTS and URGES the following measures to control the spread of infectious diseases in every health-care facility in the United States: - i.
 Mandatory adherence to Hepatitis B infection control guidelines (i.e., universal precautions) by all health-care facilities and personnel for every patient, regardless of known or suspected infection with Hepatitis B and/or HIV; (1988) - ii.
 Employee and patient education programs in every health-care facility regarding HIV, HIV-related illness, risk of HIV transmission and techniques to minimize such risks; (1988) - iii.
 Implementation in every health-care facility of disciplinary procedures for any individual found to be routinely and/or intentionally disregarding standard infection control policies; (1988) - iv.
-Adoption of the Occupational Safety and Health Administration Guidelines for the Control of Blood-Borne Infections within all clinical settings; (1992) - b.
-URGES infection control education for all health-care related professionals and pre-professionals.
-This includes: - i. mandatory education concerning infection control guidelines for all health-care workers at the time of employment in a health-care facility, and on a yearly basis (minimally) thereafter; (1988) - ii. timely updates regarding changes in recommended CDC and/or local infection control policies at all health-care facilities to all health-care facility employees; (1988) - iii. infection control education for all health-care related students as part of their standard curriculum.
+Adoption of the Occupational Safety and Health Administration Guidelines for the Control of Blood-Borne Infections within all clinical settings; (1992) - v.
+The use of PrEP for the prevention of HIV transmission, particularly in individuals at high risk of infection (as defined by CDC Clinical Practice Guidelines). - URGES infection control education for all health-care related professionals and pre-professionals.
+This includes: - i.
+Mandatory education concerning infection control guidelines for all health-care workers at the time of employment in a health-care facility, and on a yearly basis (minimally) thereafter; (1988) - ii.
+Timely updates regarding changes in recommended CDC and/or local infection control policies at all health-care facilities to all health-care facility employees; (1988) - iii.
+Infection control education for all health-care related students as part of their standard curriculum.
 (2005) - c.
 SUPPORTS AND URGES harm reduction principles in the education and treatment of drug users.
-In these cases, harm reduction would include, but not be limited to, the following measures:
+In these cases, harm reduction would include, but not be limited to, the following measures: - Communities with injection drug users to adopt needle exchange programs in conjunction with substance abuse treatment and prevention and addiction treatment programs.
+In particular, access to drug treatment programs, methadone maintenance, bleach, and pilot needle exchange programs in

-- i.
-Communities with injection drug users to adopt needle exchange programs in conjunction with substance abuse treatment and prevention and addiction treatment programs.
-In particular, access to drug treatment programs, methadone maintenance, bleach, and pilot needle exchange programs in prisons should be implemented to ensure the health of prisoners and halt the epidemic of HIV and Hepatitis C in prisons across the US.
+- prisons should be implemented to ensure the health of prisoners and halt the epidemic of HIV and Hepatitis C in prisons across the US.
 (2005) - ii.
 The creation of methadone maintenance programs in states that do not currently have these types of drug treatment programs, and urges increased funding to meet the demand of those already in operation.
 (2005) - iii.
 Educating drug users about safe injecting practices, Hepatitis C and HIV transmission, and overdose treatment.
 (2005) - d.
 SUPPORTS AND URGES harm reduction principles in the education and treatment of sex workers along with continued research into effective, culturally sensitive intervention methods for this population.
 (2014)